port-labs/port-docs/docs/how-to-guides/basic-ui-operations/entity-operations.md

 - Make a **REST POST** request to the URL `https://api.getport.io/v0.1/entities?upsert=true`

-  This request with the `upsert` flag set to `true` will overwrite the entity if it exists, and will create it if not.
+  This request with the `upsert` flag set to `true` will overwrite the entity if it exists and will create it if not.
   The request body is the same as creating a new entity, just with the additional flag `upsert=true`.